Lesterpaintstheworld/terminal-velocity/terminal_velocity_specifications.md

 # Terminal Velocity Specifications

 ## Organized Specifications

+### Extracted Key Deliverables
+- **Narrative Elements**: Structure the extracted information into a clear, traceable format that aligns with the narrative’s progression and technical requirements.
 - **Extracted Key Deliverables**: Structure the extracted information into a clear, traceable format that aligns with the narrative’s progression and technical requirements.

 ## Narrative Structure